 The Myth of “Kinds”: Why This Religious Idea Exists, Why It Fails, and Why It Matters

-One of the most common religious challenges to evolutionary biology is framed as a simple demand:
+One of the most common religious challenges to evolutionary biology arrives dressed as a simple, almost reasonable demand:

 “Show me where a new kind was created.”

-The argument depends on a term that has no standing in biology, no agreed definition, and no measurable boundary.
-“Kind” is not a biological category.
-It is a theological inheritance, repurposed to resist conclusions that unsettle long-standing beliefs about humanity, creation, and divine action.
+It is presented as a scientific objection, but it is nothing of the sort.
+The demand depends on a term that has no standing in biology, no agreed definition, and no measurable boundary anywhere in the living world.
+“Kind” is not a biological category at all.
+It is a theological inheritance, quietly repurposed to resist conclusions that unsettle long-standing beliefs about humanity, creation, and divine action.

-This article is not aimed at theology as such, nor at religious traditions that accept evolution and read Genesis as theological narrative rather than biological description.
-That position is well represented in contemporary scholarship.
+This article is not aimed at theology as such, nor at the many religious traditions that accept evolution and read Genesis as theological narrative rather than biological description.
+That position is well represented in contemporary scholarship, and it is intellectually honest.
+The target here is narrower and more troubling: the attempt to retain theological authority while denying scientific conclusions, by smuggling “kinds” into biology as though it were an empirical category that scientists had simply overlooked.

-In practice, it gestures toward familiar groupings: dogs, cats, birds, humans.
-The suggestion is that variation can occur within these groups, but that there are divinely imposed limits beyond which change cannot go.
+Despite how confidently the word is deployed, “kind” is almost never defined with any precision.
+In practice it gestures vaguely toward familiar groupings such as dogs, cats, birds, and humans.
+The suggestion is that variation can occur freely within these groups, but that there exist divinely imposed limits beyond which change simply cannot pass.

-The term is typically justified by appeal to Genesis, particularly phrases describing organisms reproducing “according to their kinds” (Genesis 1).
-This language reflects an ancient Near Eastern worldview, long predating genetics, evolutionary theory, or the concept of deep time.
+The term is usually justified by appeal to Genesis, in particular the phrases describing organisms reproducing “according to their kinds” (Genesis 1).
+That language reflects an ancient Near Eastern worldview, one that predates genetics, evolutionary theory, and the very concept of deep time by thousands of years.
+It was never meant to settle a debate that would not exist for millennia.

 “Kind” Is Not a Scientific Category

-Biology classifies life using a hierarchical system grounded in evidence:
+Biology classifies life using a hierarchical system grounded in evidence, working upward from the most specific rank to the most general:

-These categories are imperfect and occasionally debated, but they are defined, testable, and revisable.
+These categories are imperfect and occasionally disputed at the edges, but they are defined, testable, and revisable.
 They reflect evolutionary relationships inferred from genetics, morphology, development, and reproductive isolation (Mayr, Systematics and the Origin of Species).
+Crucially, there is no rank anywhere called “kind”.
+It does not appear in biology textbooks, it does not appear in the peer-reviewed evolutionary literature, and it plays no role whatsoever in phylogenetic modelling.

 Common Objection 1: “Microevolution Is Real, Macroevolution Is Not”